EVERGi/predict-then-schedule-university-activities/README.md

 The optimisation code has been tested successfully on Linux with python versions 3.7 and 3.8.

 When everything is correctly installed you can execute the execute.py file in the optimise folder.

 !!!
-You need to execute it from inside the optimis folder so don't forget to execute the following command when in the root directory of the project:
+You need to execute it from inside the optimise folder so don't forget to execute the following command when in the root directory of the project:
 ```shell
 cd optimise
 ```